atticus-sullivan/zfs_backup/README.md

 requiredPools | a list of all pools which have to be present to be able to execute the backup poolSnapshot | the name of the snapshot which then is transferred to the backup device arraySets | a list of all datasets that should be backupped (full path starting from the pool is required)

+# Credits
+A huge thank you to Galatheas for pointing me to zfs and the basic framework of the `backups.bash` script originates from him too